-9/30/21 UPDATE: Can you clarify that audio-only service delivery in a behavioral health outpatient program

-(medication management, therapy, assessments/evaluations) is not allowed?
+10/18/21 UPDATE: Can you clarify that audio-only service delivery in a behavioral health outpatient program (medication management, therapy, assessments/evaluations) is not allowed?

 Correct, beginning 9/30/21 audio-only service delivery in a behavioral health outpatient program (any provider that is under the scope of 55 Pa.
 Code Chapter § 1153) is not allowed unless you request and are granted a temporary waiver from OMHSAS.
 Please send approved waivers to Magellan at Telehealthinquiries@magellanhealth.com.
+Per extension of the regulatory suspensions, audio-only service is still allowable in outpatient programs.

-9/30/21 UPDATE: Can psychiatrists conduct medication management appointments via telephone?
+10/18/21 UPDATE: Can psychiatrists conduct medication management appointments via telephone?

+Yes.
+In accordance with the regulatory suspensions which were extended on 9/30/21.
 Effective 9/30/21, psychiatrists who are working in an Outpatient Mental Health Clinic, Mental Health Partial Hospital, Mobile Mental Health program or Drug & Alcohol Clinic may continue to provide telehealth via real-time, two-way interactive audio-video transmission.
 Audio-only service delivery is not allowed for Outpatient Psychiatric Services (55 Pa.
 Code Chapter § 1153.14) or Outpatient Drug and Alcohol Clinic Services (55 Pa.
 Code Chapter § 1223.14).
 Providers may consider submitting a request for a temporary waiver of these regulatory standards.
-For all services in which psychiatry is embedded in the program, providers should follow the applicable Pennsylvania Medicaid Regulations and Bulletins which may include minimum requirements for face-to-face contact or on-site presence.
+For all services in which psychiatry is embedded in the program, providers should follow the applicable Pennsylvania Medicaid Regulations and Bulletins which may include minimum requirements for face to face contact or on site presence.
+Providers should carefully consider the clinical appropriateness of audio-only delivery for such services, including, but not limited to: Partial Hospitalization, Intensive Behavioral Health Services (IBHS), Family Based Mental Health, Assertive Community Treatment (ACT), or if the beneficiary is in a residential facility or inpatient setting.

-9/30/21 UPDATE: For providers who do not have telehealth capability, will visits by phone with physicians, CRNPs, and therapists be billable to Magellan?
+10/18/21 UPDATE: For providers who do not have telehealth capability, will visits by phone with physicians, CRNPs, and therapists be billable to Magellan?

+Yes.
+In accordance with the regulatory suspensions which were extended on 9/30/21.
 Effective 9/30/21, clinicians who are working in an Outpatient Mental Health Clinic, Mental Health Partial Hospital, Mobile Mental Health program or Drug & Alcohol Clinic may continue to provide telehealth via real-time, two-way interactive audio-video transmission.
 Audio-only service delivery is not allowed for Outpatient Psychiatric Services (55 Pa.
-Code Chapter § 1153.14) or Outpatient Drug and Alcohol Clinic Services (55 Pa.
+Code Chapter §

+1153.14) or Outpatient Drug and Alcohol Clinic Services (55 Pa.
 Code Chapter § 1223.14).

 Providers may consider submitting a request for a temporary waiver of these regulatory standards.
-For all other services, providers should follow the applicable Pennsylvania Medicaid Regulations and Bulletins which may include minimum requirements for face-to-face contact or on-site presence.
-Providers and practitioners should carefully consider the clinical appropriateness of telehealth and audio-only delivery for such services, including, but not limited to: Partial Hospitalization, Intensive Behavioral Health Services (IBHS), Family Based Mental Health, Assertive Community Treatment (ACT), or if the beneficiary is in a residential facility or inpatient setting.
+For all other services, providers should follow the applicable Pennsylvania Medicaid Regulations and Bulletins which may include minimum requirements for face to face contact or on site presence.
+Providers and practitioners should carefully consider the clinical appropriateness of audio-only delivery for such services, including, but not limited to: Partial Hospitalization, Intensive Behavioral Health Services (IBHS), Family Based Mental Health, Assertive Community Treatment (ACT), or if the beneficiary is in a residential facility or inpatient setting.

-9/30/21 UPDATE: Are we able to submit a waiver for audio-only to be utilized with certain high-risk populations, and if so, are there certain protocols/criteria for that process?
+10/18/21 UPDATE: Are we able to submit a waiver for audio-only to be utilized with certain high-risk populations, and if so, are there certain protocols/criteria for that process?

-Please reference OMHSAS-21-09 which outlines the process for requesting waivers.
-This template should be utilized for audio-only Outpatient Psychiatric Services (55 Pa.
+Please reference OMHSAS 21 09 which outlines the process for requesting waivers.
+This template should be utilized for audio only Outpatient Psychiatric Services (55 Pa.
 Code Chapter § 1153.14) or Outpatient Drug and Alcohol Clinic Services (55 Pa.
 Code Chapter § 1223.14) requests.
 Please submit approved waivers to Magellan at Telehealthinquiries@magellanhealth.com.
+Waivers are no longer required to continue providing audio-only services after 9/30/21 in accordance with OMHSAS-21-09 and the extension of the regulatory suspensions.